 03.03 Level of Effort.

-he number of AMPs, commitments, TLAAs and license conditions vary broadly from plant to plant depending on when the plant was relicensed and other factors.
-Therefore, procedure does not contain a predetermined sample size for each component of the inspection that would uniformly represent each plant.
-As such, the lead inspector will determine the sample size and extent of review of license conditions, AMPs, TLAAs and regulatory commitments prior to performing inspections. he lead inspector should ensure that the team comprehensively inspects a majority (recommended greater than 70%) of the number of AMPs, commitments, TLAAs and license conditions to assess the adequacy and effectiveness of the license renewal program.
+The number of AMPs, commitments, TLAAs and license conditions vary broadly from plant to plant depending on when the plant was relicensed and other factors.
+Therefore, the IP 71003 inspection procedure does not contain a predetermined sample size for each component of the inspection that would uniformly represent each plant.
+As such, the lead inspector will determine the sample size and extent of review of license conditions, AMPs, TLAAs and regulatory commitments prior to performing IP 71003 inspections.
+For Phase II, the lead inspector should ensure that the team comprehensively inspects a majority (recommended greater than 70%) of the number of AMPs, commitments, TLAAs and license conditions to assess the adequacy and effectiveness of the license renewal program.
 Some sites may not require the same level of inspection effort as others and may be inspected using a smaller sample size.
 Also some multi-unit sites may contain units with similar designs, and therefore may not require the same level of inspection at the additional units as was received for the first unit.
 The lead inspector should use discretion in determining the inspection sample size at multi-unit sites with similar designs between the units.

 03.04 Inspection Sample Selection.